 “She’s a bit of a weapon”, says Marsden, “but we love it”.

-And they’ve settled on the age old method for keeping people entertained on long voyages: singing – loud and out of tune.
+As for the Camels, they’ve settled on the age old method for keeping people entertained on long voyages: singing – loud and out of tune.

 “On the way back after the game, I’ve never seen a club that can sing songs for four hours, but the Camels can,” says Netava Tagi.